bhumikadidit/extraction_project/README.md

 This project scrapes publicly available data

 Respects website robots.txt and terms of service

 Includes delays between requests to avoid server overload

+Contributing
+Fork the repository

+Create a feature branch

+Commit your changes

+Push to the branch

+Create a Pull Request

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Includes delays between requests to avoid server overload